Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 #### Research

-- Technical Requirements: Define the technology stack, scalability needs, and data security requirements.
+- Technical Requirements: Define the technology stack, and data security requirements.
 - Project Timeline: Develop a realistic timeline with milestones and deadlines.
+(TODO)

-#### Design and Prototyping: Bringing Your Vision to Life
+#### Design and Prototyping

 - Wire-framing: Create wireframes to outline the layout and navigation of your web app.
+(TODO)
 - Prototyping: Build a prototype to test the user experience and gather feedback.
+(TODO)

-#### Development and Testing: Building the Engine
+#### Development and Testing

 - Front-End Development: Design the user interface and user experience.
+(TODO)
 - Back-End Development: Create the server-side logic, databases, and application functionality.
+(TODO)
 - Testing: Rigorously test the web app for bugs, security vulnerabilities, and performance issues.
+(TODO)